THANKSGIVING IN NEUSS

 Many regions gave their thanksgiving festival a special name.
 German wine producing areas celebrate a Winemaker’s Fest, Winzerfest, when all grapes are picked whereas Alpine regions tend to celebrate the reaping of grain.
 Nowadays these traditions have not survived in many villages and towns, certainly not in cities.
 Modern machinery accelerated the process of bringing in crops and removed the romantic aspect of harvesting as hard work.

-Celebrations on the evening of American Thanksgiving in Germany tend to take place more with foreign friends than in restaurants.
-That is on November 26 this year.
+Celebrations during the evening of American Thanksgiving on the fourth Thursday of November in Germany tend to take place with foreign friends more than in restaurants.

 Happenings can vary from celebrations to mark an opening or anniversary to a market or a one off concert.
 The community is quick to pick up on such events, creating gatherings large and small.